Vanilla Almond Cookies (vegan) & a Nice Cup of Tea

 - Allow to cool for 10 minutes, then roll in the icing sugar.
 Place on a wire rack to cool completely.

+I’m sending these vanilla almond cookies off to Treat Petite with Cakeyboi and The Baking Explorer.
 They also go to Corina at Searching for Spice for Cook Once Eat Twice.
 I did manage to make them last more than one day – honest!